higson-io/business-rules-motor-insurance/Readme.md

 # Feedback

-If you have any feedback regarding this App or Hyperon.io library do not hesitate to contact: [hyperon@decerto.pl](mailto:hyperon@decerto.pl).
+If you have any feedback regarding this App or Hyperon.io library do not hesitate to contact: [hyperon@decerto.com](mailto:hyperon@decerto.com).